 Like all batteries at this capacity, this is an external mounting pack.
 Mounting options are the same as for any external box: rear rack strapping, large triangle bags, or custom brackets.
 At 30Ah, the battery is large enough that dedicated mounting solutions rather than improvised strap setups are worth considering for riding stability.

 The physical size at 30Ah means this pack occupies more triangle space than a 13-15Ah unit.
-Large triangle bags designed for high-capacity batteries exist and are widely available, but verify dimensions before purchasing a bag.
+Large triangle bags designed for high-capacity batteries are widely available, but verify dimensions before purchasing a bag.
+For rear rack mounting, make sure your rack is rated for the weight involved.
+A 15 to 20 pound battery on a rack rated for 10 pounds is a setup issue waiting to happen.

 Check current pricing and the latest Amazon reviews since the listing may have more user feedback since this was written.